IvyNeema/IvyNeema/README.md

 ---

 ### 🏆 Certifications
-Here are some of my verified certifications and participation records in cybersecurity and networking:
+Here are some of my verified certifications and achievements in cybersecurity and networking:

 | Certificate | Issuer | Date |
 |--------------|---------|------|